-Anxiety Disorder Myth #7: A person can’t recover from anxiety disorder when taking medication
+Anxiety Disorder Myth #7: Another common myth is that a person can’t recover from anxiety disorder when taking medication

 This is untrue for the most part.
 Most people can make significant progress toward complete anxiety disorder-free success even though they are taking an anti-anxiety and/or antidepressant medication.
 Here’s why: